 1. What Is A Background Check?

-A background check is when someone looks up and gathers information about another person.
-This information is usually compiled through an online service, public directory, or by an agency.
+A background check is when someone looks up and gathers information about another person, with or without their knowledge or permission.
+This information is usually compiled through an online service, a public directory, or by an agency.

-Much information can be shown on a background check.
+Much information can be discovered by performing a background check.
 Depending on where and how you run the check, the information gathered may vary.

 - Phone Number